char0n/vladimirgorej.com/_posts/2021-10-14-how-to-migrate-from-querystring-to-url-search-params-in-nodejs.md

   <footer class="blockquote-footer"><cite title="Node.js 14.x documentation">Node.js 14.x documentation</cite></footer>
 </blockquote>

-Working with URIs/URLs in JavaScript was always confusing.
-[WHATWG URL specification](https://url.spec.whatwg.org/) finally standardizes the term URL and provides a standardized way how we work with URLs. *URLSearchParams* is part of this specification.
+Working with URIs/URLs in JavaScript was always confusing. <a href="https://url.spec.whatwg.org/" target="_blank" rel="noopener noreferrer">WHATWG URL specification</a> finally
+standardizes the term URL and provides a standardized way how we work with URLs. *URLSearchParams* is part of this specification.
 Now let's migrate our previous *querystring* examples to *URLSearchParams* API.